katarzyna177/katarzyna177/README.md

 📫 E-mail
 -->

-I am interested in software testing.
-I am looking for a job in Białystok or remotely as a Software Tester.
-I would like to develop my skills in web application testing or automated testing.
-I have knowledge of frontend and backend.
-I like learning new things.
-A fan of the Toastmaster Bialystok speakers and leaders club.
-I am determined to prove the skills I have already acquired and still want to develop them.
+I am an ambitious junior tester.
+I like testing software and I want to do it.
+I am passionate about quality assurance.
+Constant development makes me happy.
+I am a motivated and results-oriented person.
+I am creative and hardworking, I enjoy working with others.
+Knowledge of frontend and backend allows me to be a better and better tester and look at the created applications not only as a tester and user but also through the eyes of a programmer.
+Testing is a constant opportunity to find bugs, things that don't fit and that can work better and easier.
+I know Chrome DevTools, Jira, Postman, REST, SQL HTML, CSS, RWD development tools.
+In the future, I also want to automate tests using Selenium, using knowledge of Java.

 <!--🛠  Tech Stack </br>
 Selenium, HTML5/CSS3, REST, POSTMAN, HTTP, RWD, Spring, Java, IntelliJ IDEA, GitHub-->